Colvars/colvars/namd/tests/library/README.md

 ### File organization

+With very few exceptions, the Colvars configuration file in each folder is called `test.in`.

+Occasionally, a file `test.legacy.in` is also available: this includes syntax that is now deprecated, but is kept around so that the same test could be repeated with much earlier code versions.

-All tests matching `000_*` use the same NAMD input scripts `Common/test.namd` and `Common/test.restart.namd`; the corresponding Colvars configuration files are located from `../../../tests`.
+All tests prefixed by `000_` re-use the same NAMD input scripts `Common/test.namd` and `Common/test.restart.namd` and different versions of `test.in` containing features that are NAMD-agnostic (i.e. they are also used in LAMMPS and GROMACS).
+The original Colvars configuration files are located at `../../../tests`.

 Tests numbered sequentially starting from `001` use specific NAMD scripts.